Go to content

 • Provide a great user experience on both small and large screens

-We decided that these goals should be continuously measured through usability testing, analyzing analytics data, and follow-up talks with Feelgood staff and client representatives.
+We decided that these goals should be measured through usability testing, analyzing analytics data, and follow-up talks with Feelgood staff and clients.

-We immediately scheduled listening sessions with the support staff at their call centre.
+We immediately scheduled listening sessions with Feelgood support staff.
 We had to learn about the issues clients were calling about and we wanted to hear it from them directly.

-We also set up meetings with staff at Feelgood who were managing orders, bookings, and complaints.
-We needed to learn what information they had to get from clients and what information clients had to be able to enter on their own.
+We also set up meetings with staff who managed orders, bookings, and complaints.
+We had to learn what information they needed from clients and what information clients had to be able to enter on their own.

 Speeding up decision-making using wireframes

-With these insights in mind, I started drawing wireframes of the upcoming web portal.
+With these insights, I started drawing wireframes.
 My goal was to elicit additional requirements, help get answers to complex questions, and speed up decision-making by stakeholders.

-Since one of our goals was to improve the user experience on small screens, I worked mobile first and drew wireframes for small screens.
-This helped us prioritize content and get rid of what was unnecessary.
-To save time and not get hung up on pixels, I drew on paper.
+For improving the user experience on small screens, I drew wireframes for small screens.
+This forced us to prioritize content and get rid of what was unnecessary.
+For not getting hung up on graphic design, I drew on paper.

 Photograph of a lot of paper wireframes on a table.

-After this full day of drawing wireframes, my hand was cramping up a bit.
+After this full day of drawing, my hand was cramping up a bit.

-During the following two months, I met with the team and stakeholders several times per week (sometimes several times per day) for discussing and improving these wireframes.
+During the following two months, I met with the team and stakeholders several times per week for discussing and improving the wireframes.

-Drawing paper wireframes is great in this phase.
-It’s cheap, fast, and puts focus on content and functionality.
+Paper wireframing is great in this phase.
+It’s cheap, fast, and puts focus on content.
 Drawing together also makes everyone feel included.

 Keeping everyone in the loop like this proved to be smart.
-Developers were eased into understanding how to build things and the other stakeholders got pushed into taking high-level decisions.
+Developers were eased into understanding how to build things and the other stakeholders were pushed into taking high-level decisions.

 Making a prototype for saving time